At Long Last, Mitch McConnell Congratulates President-Elect Biden

-Category: World Politics Hits: 6At long last...dawn breaks over the Marblehead Majority Leader.
+Category: World Politics Hits: 7At long last...dawn breaks over the Marblehead Majority Leader.
 "Our country has officially a President-elect and a Vice President-elect ... the Electoral College has spoken," said Mitch McConnell.
 "Today, I want to congratulate President-elect Biden."
 Turtles are known for their slowness.......... — Bookworm (@ONCEMORE2) December 15, 2020 This shouldn't be a story or a surprise.
 Heavens, how ridiculous. — Steve Hellem (@SteveHellem7) December 15, 2020 mitch, welcome to antifa. — burt jarvis ➐ (@iamburtjarvis) December 15, 2020

 Read more https://crooksandliars.com/2020/12/long-last-mitch-mcconnell-congratulates